ivoa/vo-dml/tools/ReadMe.md

 ## XMI support

-As there are several UML tools and the XMI produced by each is slightly different, there is not a specific XMI to VO-DML task, but rather a `net.ivoa.vodml.gradle.plugin.XmiTask` that can be customized with the correct XSLT in the `build.gradle.kts`
+As there are several UML tools and the XMI produced by each is slightly different, there is not a specific XMI to VO-DML task, but rather a base `net.ivoa.vodml.gradle.plugin.XmiTask` that can be customized with the correct XSLT in the `build.gradle.kts`

 ```kotlin